In the eye of the storm: How can utilities mitigate risks and be more resilient?

-Tropical storm Isaias knocked out power for more than 2 million customers across New York, New Jersey, and Connecticut.
-Isaias brought the strongest winds New York City has seen since Sandy; 70 mile per hour gusts slammed across the city, ripped down power lines, and hurled tree branches and debris at other lines.
+Tropical storm Isaias knocked out power for more than 2 million customers across New York, New Jersey and Connecticut.
+Isaias brought the strongest winds New York City has seen since Sandy; 70 miles per hour gusts slammed across the city, ripped down power lines and hurled tree branches and debris at other lines.
 The storm was soon followed by the second-largest outage in energy company Con Edison’s almost 200-year history, which left over 250,000 of its customers without power and cost utilities dearly.

 Many of the repairs in Louisiana were undone six weeks later by Hurricane Delta, which made landfall just 12 miles east of where Hurricane Laura did, with many areas in and around hard-hit Lake Charles being damaged yet again.
 Delta caused landfall and was responsible for 25,000 customers in Texas and Louisiana losing power.
 That number soon rose to 740,000 as Delta pulled inland.
 Streets being flooded was reported in Baton Rouge.
 In Warren County, emergency management reported 36 downed trees, including one that fell on a home in Vicksburg.
 In the state, a total of 95,700 customers lost power.
 It caused a whopping USD 1.5 billion and claimed 6 lives.